balping/laravel-hashslug/README.md

 #### [Laravel-Hashid](https://github.com/KissParadigm/Laravel-Hashid)

 Provides a facade, similar to the above one PLUS a trait similar to this package.
 No no built-in routing.
-Untested.
+No tests provided.
 Unnecessary overhead if you need hashids only for slugging models.

 #### [Hashids for Laravel 5](https://github.com/Torann/laravel-hashids)